vEnhance/1802/src/preface.typ

   Writing this text gave me an excuse to get a chance to use ChatGPT 4o and ChatGPT o1-preview, to see what kind of things it did well (and what I could still do faster by hand).

-  - ChatGPT was really good at generating full step-by-step solutions to the routine exercises, even if there were occasional mistakes.
+  - ChatGPT was really good at writing full step-by-step solutions to the routine exercises.
     All the solutions went through at least a bit of editing from me (in part to make the notation consistent throughout the whole text), but it was a lot faster than having to write every single solution by scratch.